 - a.
-Required street trees must be installed within the street right-of-way or within 20 feet of the street right-of-way. - b.
-The land use administrator is expressly authorized to approve an alternative compliance landscape plan for installation of street trees in alternative locations when there is not adequate room for tree planting within the street right-of-way or within 10 feet of the street right-of-way or when compliance with Sec.
+Required street trees must be installed on the subject property within 20 feet of the planned street right-of-way or within the first 7 feet of the planned street right-of-way. - b.
+The land use administrator is expressly authorized to approve an alternative compliance landscape plan for installation of street trees in alternative locations when there is not adequate room for tree planting within 20 feet of the planned street right-of-way or within the first 7 feet of the planned street right-of-way or when compliance with Sec.
 65.040-C2.a would result in a poor growing environment for the tree or damage to public or private improvements. - a.c.
-Required street trees may be located within pervious landscape areas or within treethree wells.
+Required street trees must be located within pervious landscape areas or within tree wells.